chensoul/chensoul.github.io/content/posts/devops/Spring Boot项目创建Docker镜像并运行应用.md

 # the packaged application into separate layers that can be copied into the final stage.
 # See Spring's docs for reference:
 # https://docs.spring.io/spring-boot/docs/current/reference/html/container-images.html
-FROM eclipse-temurin:21-jre-jammy as extract
+FROM eclipse-temurin:21-jdk-jammy AS extract
 WORKDIR /build
 ARG JAR_FILE=target/*.jar
 COPY ${JAR_FILE} app.jar
-RUN java -Djarmode=layertools -jar app.jar extract --layers --destination extracted
+RUN java -Djarmode=tools -jar app.jar extract --layers --launcher --destination extracted

 ################################################################################
-FROM eclipse-temurin:21-jre-jammy as final
+FROM eclipse-temurin:21-jre-jammy AS final
 WORKDIR /app

 # Create a non-privileged user that the app will run under.